BodeyM/ESP32-S3-Skydive-Altimeter/README.md

 This is a DIY digital visual altimeter powered by the ESP32-S3 and CircuitPython.
 It utilizes a barometric pressure sensor to track altitude, manage power states, and display critical phase-specific messages (Ascent vs. Descent) to the jumper.

-> ⚠️ **DANGER: SAFETY WARNING** ⚠️
+> ⚠️ **DANGER** ⚠️
 >
 > **DO NOT USE THIS DEVICE AS YOUR PRIMARY ALTIMETER.**
+>
 > This software and hardware design is for **educational and hobbyist purposes only**.
 It has not been tested against industry safety standards.
-Electronics can fail, batteries can die, and code can crash. **ALWAYS** jump with a certified, commercially manufactured audible and visual altimeter.
+Electronics can fail, batteries can die, and code can crash.
+>
+> **ALWAYS** jump with a multiple redundant system of industry standard, commercially manufactured audible and visual altimeters.

 ## 🌟 Features